jantonioavalos/jantonioavalos/src/content/posts/portfolio-search-experience.md

 - Categorized query suggestions and results
 - Highlighting of query in scope and context

-### Not recommended patterns
+### Not recommended patterns for our company

 - Images in suggestions.
-It requires clearly differentiated product imagery we don't have.
+They require clearly differentiated product imagery we don't have.
+Most are chips.
 - Result counts.
-Not useful, unless displayed at a results' page.
+Not useful, unless displayed at a results' page with pagination.
 - Immediate filtering options.
 We have hundreds of categories that may confuse users.
-- Show past searches and popular searches.
-Out of the scope.
+- Show popular searches.
+Useless for our diverse audience with different projects.

----

-# 3. Analysis

 ## Current Analytics Data